elfsternberg/priority-ignore/README.md

 more than one browser, this may present a problem, but most people have one browser per device, and these lists shouldn't be that long.

 This is mostly a tech demo for various JS tools.
+It is probably one of the cleanest framework for developing webapps I've ever written, and is likely to be the template I use for developing for the next
+year: Grunt, Mocha, Zombie, Coffee, Haml, Less.

+There's an Easter Egg in the code.
+After installing, try typing in "Defeat the Empire" or "Master the Force" as priorities and see what happens.

 ## License
 Copyright (c) 2012 Elf M. Sternberg